Feb 27, 2025

 • Does the company have any UK presence that is engaged in or facilitates crypto asset activities?

-If a company answers positively to some of these questions, then registration with the FCA is likely to be required.
+If a company answers “Yes” to any of these questions, then registration with the FCA is likely required.
+The full requirements for registration can be found on the FCA website.

 AML requirements